 Only if you want to!
-During a week-long camping trip, all of the team members may choose to either sleep in private tents, just like our guests, or literally "under the stars."
-In between trips, Camp Crew has access to regional "leader houses" (houses rented by Backroads for Trip staff) where they may stay, do laundry and use shower facilities, and get some much needed rest!
+On a Camping Trip, you may choose to either sleep in a private tent or literally "under the stars."
+In between trips, Camp Crew have access to regional "leader houses" (housing provided by Backroads for field staff) where you may stay, do laundry and use shower facilities, and get some much needed rest!

-Most camping trips run five days and four nights and then Camp Crew go back to their regional hub (with a leader house) for two nights before starting another trip.
-You'll have a roof over your head and access to laundry, a shower and numerous services available in your hub town.
+Most Camping Trips run for five days and then Camp Crew go back to their regional hub to stay in a leader house for two nights before starting another trip.
 You may also have a full week off between trips, allowing you to explore the region where you're working.

 Our peak camping season is mid-June through the end of August but also includes a key event in mid-September.
 Applicants must be available through the end of September.

-There are two-three Camp Crew members on each trip (depending on guest enrollment).
-There is one (or two) Camp Assistant and one Camp Chef.
-The Camp Crew works closely together, as well as with the three Trip Leaders.
+There are two or three Camp Crew members on each trip (depending on guest enrollment).
+There is one Camp Assistant (or two) and one Camp Chef.
+The Camp Crew works closely together, as well as with the Trip Leaders.

-No. They are fully-serviced campgrounds complete with stores to buy firewood, water spigots and restrooms that usually include hot showers.
-Backroads camping trips are "luxury camp-style" with access to many convenient services.
-(Hint: visit our website and check out our trip itineraries to get more details.)
-We bring in a lot of equipment to make the camping experience comfortable for our guests.
-Because of this, you can expect to frequently pack and unpack a full trailer of high-end camping equipment including tents, tarps, cots, camp chairs, sleeping bags and Thermarests.
+No. They are fully serviced campgrounds complete with stores to buy firewood, water spigots and restrooms that usually include hot showers.
+We also bring in a lot of equipment to make the camping experience comfortable for our guests.
+Because of this, you can expect to frequently pack and unpack a full trailer of high-end camping equipment including tents, tarps, cots, camp chairs, sleeping bags and pads.